Skip Ribbon Commands

 Will the blood draw be painful?
 Top

-Although some patients do experience a slight discomfort when their blood is drawn, rest assured that our skilled, experienced phlebotomists will do their best to help you remain as relaxed and comfortable as possible.
+Although some patients experience a slight “pinch” to obtain a blood draw, rest assured that our skilled, experienced phlebotomists will do their best to help you remain as relaxed and comfortable as possible.

 How long will the specimen collection process take?
 Top

 We recognize that your time is valuable, so we try to keep wait times as short as possible.
-Except during high-volume times—mornings, early in the week and around beginning of the month—you can expect to wait 10 minutes or less from check in / registration until the phlebotomist (individual with special training to draw blood) calls you.
+Except during high-volume times—mornings, early in the week and around the beginning of the month—you can expect to wait 10 minutes or less from check in/registration until the phlebotomist (our caregiver with special training to draw blood) calls your name.

 Locations/Appointments